adueck/blog/content/blog/caching-everything-for-totally-offline-pwa-vite-react/index.md

 Especially with SPA (Single-page applications), we can use service workers to **make a totally self-contained, offline-available app**, that people can access offline, whether they're visiting the site again without internet or they've installed it as an app on their phone.

 Why would you need this?
-Well, not everyone has internet access all the time.
-You might want to make a reference app or some sort of learning tool where people could access all the content even without any internet connection.
+Well, not everyone has internet access all the time, and you might want to make a reference app or some sort of learning tool where people could access all the content even without any internet connection.

 ![no wifi](./no-wifi.jpg)